Developer

 6. Select Next: Make public.

 7. Next, follow the screens to complete your Marketplace submission.
-You'll be asked to provide your Technical review issue key from the review ticket.
+You'll be asked to provide your Technical review work item key from the review ticket.

-How to list the Data Center version of your server app to Marketplace:
+How to list the Data Center version of your app to Marketplace:

 1. Log in to the Atlassian Marketplace with your partner account.